martinvonz/jj/docs/config.md

 ### Default command

-When `jj` is run with no explicit subcommand, the value of the `ui.default-command` setting will used instead.
+When `jj` is run with no explicit subcommand, the value of the `ui.default-command` setting will be used instead.
 Possible values are any valid subcommand name, subcommand alias, or user-defined alias (defaults to `"log"`).

 ```toml